 If you are thinking about it … Start with the first book and if you love it, it is worth continuing if you don’t click don’t bother.

-am a Suverner, I can do cockney if you need me to, however I made sense of the
+I am a Suverner, I can do cockney if you need me to, however I made sense of the entire story.

-in 2030.
+Set in 2030.
 Brexit has happened.
-IndyRef2 has happened and a thriving Scotland has
+IndyRef2 has happened and a thriving Scotland has re-joined the EU.

 Another great story!

-absorbing and well written tale in which nothing much happens but I couldn’t
+An absorbing and well written tale in which nothing much happens but I couldn’t stop reading.

 I am glad I picked this story the Kindle Firsts list … a lovely read.

 Another outing for the Norwall Pirates, several years further on from the Snow Babies.
 Former leader Mary is long gone, Valerie is handing over leadership just as the new tale starts.